HarryChen0506/react-markdown-editor-lite/docs/plugin.md

 * [Demo](https://codesandbox.io/s/rmel-demo-write-plugin-p82fc)
 * [SSR Demo](https://codesandbox.io/s/next-js-80bne)
 ### Normal
-Plugin is a React Component, and must extend PluginComponent.
+Plugin is a React Component, and must extend PluginComponent or implement FunctionPlugin.

 In PluginComponent, you can:
 * Get editor instance by `this.editor`, and call all editor's APIs.
 * Get editor's config by `this.editorConfig`.
 * Get the options passed in use by `this.getConfig` or `this.props.config`.

+In PluginComponent, you can:
+* Get editor instance by `props.editor`, and call all editor's APIs.
+* Get editor's config by `props.editorConfig`.
+* Get the options passed in use by `props.config`.

 In following, we written a counter, insert an increasing number into the editor with each click.
 The starting number is read from the options passed in use.
 ```js